sashokbg/blog/_posts/2023-10-29-incremental_project_imporvement.md

     ```

 1. Now running ```mvn pmd:check -Ppmd-full -pl :project-id``` will run maven with **pmd-full** profile that will load the full pmd check and running with no profile will run the default (current) **pmd.xml**.

+### Reactivating Rules

+The next step was to start activating the excluded rules one-by-one by fixing whatever we can and ignoring the rest with the annotation:

+1. Run pmd for your module
+    ```bash
+    mvn pmd:check -pl :my-module
+    ```

+1. Identify a rule that you wish to reactivate

+1. Fix as much violations as you while time-boxing yourself to avoid endless refactoring.

+1. Suppress the rest with annotations
+    ```
+    @SuppressWarnings("PMD.UnusedLocalVariable")
+    ```

 ### Hacking a Script
 Let's add a simple shell script that will clean the output of the command and then do sort and count so we get a nice output: